 Alam Sehat Lestari (ASRI)

-Alam Sehat Lestari is an Indonesian non-profit and Health In Harmony’s pilot program, started with the help of Indonesian dentist, Dr. Hotlin Ompusunggu and Dr. Antonia Gorog.
+Alam Sehat Lestari (ASRI) is Health In Harmony’s pilot program, an Indonesian non-profit started with the help of Indonesian dentist, Dr. Hotlin Ompusunggu, and Dr. Antonia Gorog.
 The Indonesian name of the organization means “healthy nature everlasting,” and the acronym, ASRI, means, “harmoniously balanced.”

-ASRI found its beginnings in West Kalimantan, Indonesia (on the island of Borneo), where poor health and grinding poverty push villagers to engage in illegal logging in Gunung Palung National Park, home to 10% of the world’s remaining Bornean orangutans, in order to survive.
+ASRI began in West Kalimantan, Indonesia -- on the island of Borneo -- where poor health and grinding poverty were forcing villagers to engage in illegal logging in Gunung Palung National Park, home to 10% of the world’s remaining Bornean orangutans.

-To understand what community members needed to stop logging, we engaged in more than 400 hours of community meetings using radical listening with all (34 total) of the villages surrounding Gunung Palung National Park.
-Villages unanimously agreed that they could stop logging if they had access to high-quality, affordable health care and training in sustainable agriculture.
+To understand what community members needed to stop logging, we engaged in more than 400 hours of community meetings using radical listening with the communities surrounding the Park.
+Villagers unanimously agreed that they could stop logging if they had access to high-quality, affordable health care and training in sustainable agriculture.

 Focusing on the area around Gunung Palung National Park, ASRI uses a 5-pronged approach that combats deforestation on multiple fronts: